-Class Register Package AUTOSAR Templates::ECUResourceTemplate::ProcessingUnit Class Description The user available registers are a Memory organisation and segmen Operand selection, Interrupts and registers that are interest to the a grouped into three basic categorie registers are used primarily to con Segment registers: These special choose either a flat or segmented determine, at any given time, whi Status and instruction registers: T alter certain aspects of the process low level programming, e.g asser available OP codes takes influence impact of the register model to so handled during interrupts or funct ntation, I exception pplication es: - Ger ntain oper -purpose model of ch segm These sp ssor state nbler pro- ce on the ftware is Data types, Reg ons.
-Basically t ins programment eral registers: erands for arithmeter ergisters permon of memory orgation ents of memory ecial-purpose r egramming.
-The performance of number of reg gisters, Instruction format, he register model contains the r; these registers can be These general-purpose metic and logical operations nit software designers to anisation.
-These registers y are currently addressable registers are used to record and model is only valuable data for e register model, along with the of the PU.
-The most general Base Class(es) Attribute Datatype Mul.
-Link Type Attribute Description count nt 1 aggregation Describes how many registers are available of the specified type. type Enumeration{data, address, control, status, stackPointer, special} 1 aggregation Describes the kind of register.
+Class Register Register Package AUTOSAR Templates::ECUResour ceTem plate::Processi ngUnit Class Description The user available registers are a part of the programming model that consists of: Memory organisation and segmentation, Data types, Registers, Instruction format, Operand selection, Interrupts and exceptions.
+Basically the register model contains the registers that are interest to the applications programmer; these registers can be grouped into three basic categories: - General registers: These general-purpose registers are used primarily to contain operands for arithmetic and logical operations Segment registers: These special-purpose registers permit software designers to choose either a flat or segmented model of memory organisation.
+These registers determine, at any given time, which segments of memory are currently addressable Status and instruction registers: These special-purpose register model is only valuable data for low level programming, e.g assembler programming.
+The register model, along with the available OP codes takes influence on the performance of the PU.
+The most general impact of the register model to software is number of registers which have to be handled during interrupts or function calls.
+Base Class(es) Attribute Datatype Mul.
+Link Type Attribute Description count Int 1 aggregation Describes how many registers are available of the specified type. type Enumeration{data, address, control, status, stackPointer, special} 1 aggregation Describes the kind of register.